Infant Life Protection Act

 If the people you are seeking are not listed here, (and these are only a small percentage) consider looking at the various Infant Life Protection Act microfiche indexes I have created for the period 1901-1908, details of which are on the Harriland Press web page.

 - Either send a cheque in Australian Dollars made out to Harriland Press to PO Box 92, Forest Hill, Victoria, Australia, 3131, or email me to obtain details for a direct credit to our account.
-If you wish to send a cheque in a foreign currency please allow $Aust15 bank fee.
-New Zealand and English orders are advised to email me for alternate arrangements.
-Please include two International Reply Paid Coupons for return postage if outside Australia, (obtainable from any post office) otherwise a $2 Australian stamp if under 10 pages, or $3 for more pages.
+Overseas orders are advised to use a service like Western Union, as it is far cheaper than a bank cheque.